potty-dzmeia/DLineController/README.md

 4) To start the program double-click on the downloaded file.
   * If double click doesn't work use the command line to start it by writing: `java -jar nameofthedownloadedfile.jar`

+**In case of problems**:

-5) If the program doesn't start because of the following exception:
+1) If the program doesn't start because of the following exception:
    `java.lang.UnsatisfiedLinkError: no rxtxSerial in java.library.path thrown while loading gnu.io.RXTXCommDriver`

 You will need to do the following: